-Brown, 79, resides in a downtown co-operative, Windmill Line Co-op, and comes across town once a week by the TTC's Wheel-Trans service to spend time with her husband — a routine they're tired of.
+Brown, 79, lives in a downtown co-op, and comes across town once a week by the TTC's Wheel-Trans service to spend time with her husband — a routine they're tired of.

 "When you've lived together for almost 30 years, their absence is searing," said Brown.

 "Oh, it's horrendous, just horrendous," added Froehr in tears.

 Brown has been on a priority waiting list since January to join her husband at Lakeside Long-Term Care Centre, but doesn't know when she will be accepted there, if ever.